Kenny Beats: Loudpvck

-In 2009, while attending Berklee College of Music, Kenny met Ryan Marks, a DJ.
+In 2009, while attending Berklee College of Music, Blume met Ryan Marks, a DJ.
 These two became friends, and in 2012, they decided to form the EDM duo Loudpvck.
-Marks ultimately left the group in 2017 while Kenny transitioned from being a EDM producer to a hip-hop producer.
+Marks ultimately left the group in 2017 while Blume transitioned from being an EDM producer to a hip-hop producer.

 Social media presence

-Kenny calls his studio The Cave, and beginning in March 2019, launched a YouTube series of the same name, in which he invites artists to rap 16-32 bars over a custom beat he creates during the video.
+Blume calls his studio "the Cave", and beginning in March 2019, launched a YouTube series of the same name in which he invites artists to rap 16–32 bars over a custom beat he creates during the video.
 Usually, the artists are people that he already has experience with, or, is already friends with.
 The Cave is known for showcasing not only these artists' lyricism, but their personalities.
 In addition to being his studio and the name of his YouTube series, The Cave is also the home to D.O.T.S.
 (Don't Over Think Shit), a creative group and brand that assists artists with their artistic vision.